 .

-When you install DotKernel API for the first time, you need to run the migrations and seeders.
+When you install Dotkernel API for the first time, you need to run the migrations and seeders.
 All the tables required for authentication are automatically created and populated.

-In DotKernel API, authenticated users come from either the admin
+In Dotkernel API, authenticated users come from either the admin

 or the user